top of page

 Microscopes for Sale

-Occasionally, surplus or duplicate items from my collection are offered for sale to finance new purchases.
-Please note that the collection shown here is not currently for sale.
-Unlike other online sales platforms, there are no unnecessary fees or overheads charged here, and the price is determined in advance or through fair negotiations.
-Any items that are offered for sale on this platform will also be posted on Instagram.
+From time to time, I may have some extra or duplicate items from my collection that I am willing to sell or exchange.
+However, please note that the collection displayed here is not currently available for sale.
+Unlike other online sales platforms, there are no unnecessary fees or overheads charged here, and the price is either predetermined or determined through fair negotiations.

 • Instagram